abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers_msc.md

     - Comparing object alignment algorithms with appearance variation Forward-additive vs inverse-composition wmsp08.pdf
     - Detection and Tracking of Point Features techreport 1991.pdf
     - Lucas-Kanade 20 Years On A Unifying Framework 2004.pdf
-    - Pyramidal implementation of the af?ne lucas kanade feature tracker description of the algorithm 2001.pdf
+    - Pyramidal implementation of the affine lucas kanade feature tracker description of the algorithm 2001.pdf
     - Pyramidal Implementation of the Lucas Kanade Feature Tracker Description of the algorithm 1999.pdf
     - The Laplacian pyramid as a compact image code tc83.pdf
     - Extensions/